 But is your existing content optimized for social sharing?

 Are your followers and other individuals spreading your nonprofit’s message on your behalf?

 If not, it may be time to take a look at how your online presence can be enhanced for better social shareability.

-Check out the top five ways your nonprofit’s online content should be prepared for social sharing.
+Check out the top three ways your nonprofit’s online content should be prepared for social sharing.

 1. Make the Donation Process Social.

 If you’re receiving contributions with an online donation form (and you should be!), offer your donors a way to share their donation with their networks.